smart-edge-open/specs/doc/applications/openness_service_mesh.md

 ## Overview

-Service mesh acts as a middleware between the edge applications/services and the OpenNESS platform that provides abstractions for traffic management, observability and security of the edge micro-services in the mesh.
+Service mesh acts as a middleware between the edge applications/services and the OpenNESS platform that provides abstractions for traffic management, observability, and security of the edge micro-services in the mesh.

 In the native Kubernetes deployment, the services are orchestrated by the Kubernetes controller and the consumer applications must decide which service endpoint they need to reach out according to the services information broadcasted on the Edge Application Agent (EAA) bus.

-With the Service Mesh approach, the applications do not have to worry on deciding which service endpoint it should reach, but instead it requests a service name that is translated and load-balanced by the service mesh.
-The service mesh manages the traffic routing and the service scale-up & down behind the scenes and adds more capabilities to the mix such as tracing, monitoring & logging.
+With the Service Mesh approach, the applications do not decide which service endpoint it should reach.
+Instead, it requests a service name that is translated and load-balanced by the service mesh.
+The service mesh manages the traffic routing and the service scale-up and down behind the scenes, and it adds more capabilities to the mix such as tracing, monitoring, and logging.

 ## OpenNESS Service Mesh Enablement through Istio

-[Istio](https://istio.io/) is a feature-rich cloud-native service mesh platform that provides a collection of key capabilities such as: [Traffic Management](https://istio.io/latest/docs/concepts/traffic-management/), [Security](https://istio.io/latest/docs/concepts/security/) and [Observability](https://istio.io/latest/docs/concepts/observability/) uniformly across a network of services.
-OpenNESS integrates natively with the Istio service mesh to help reduce the complexity of large scale edge applications, services and network functions.
-The Istio service mesh is deployed automatically through the OpenNESS Experience Kits (OEK) with an option to onboard the media analytics services on the service mesh.
+[Istio](https://istio.io/) is a feature-rich, cloud-native service mesh platform that provides a collection of key capabilities such as: [Traffic Management](https://istio.io/latest/docs/concepts/traffic-management/), [Security](https://istio.io/latest/docs/concepts/security/) and [Observability](https://istio.io/latest/docs/concepts/observability/) uniformly across a network of services.
+OpenNESS integrates natively with the Istio service mesh to help reduce the complexity of large scale edge applications, services, and network functions.
+The Istio service mesh is deployed automatically through OpenNESS Experience Kits (OEK) with an option to onboard the media analytics services on the service mesh.

 Istio mandates injecting [Envoy sidecars](https://istio.io/latest/docs/ops/deployment/architecture/#envoy) into the applications and services pods to become part of the service mesh.
-The Envoy sidecars intercepts all inter-pod traffic, therefore, it becomes easy to manage, secure and observe.
+The Envoy sidecars intercept all inter-pod traffic, making it easy to manage, secure, and observe.
 Sidecar injection is automatically enabled to the `default` namespace in the OpenNESS cluster.
 This is done by applying the label `istio-injection=enabled` to the `default` namespace.

 ## Video Analytics Service Mesh

-The OpenNESS Video Analytics services enables third party consumer applications running on OpenNESS to perform video analytics/inferencing workloads by consuming the Video Analytics Serving APIs as described in the [OpenNESS Video Analytics Services](./openness_va_services.md).
+OpenNESS Video Analytics services enable third-party consumer applications running on OpenNESS to perform video analytics and inferencing workloads by consuming the Video Analytics Serving APIs as described in the [OpenNESS Video Analytics Services](./openness_va_services.md).

 The proposed architecture with the video analytics use case is depicted in the graphic below: